seth586/guides/OpenWRT/security/3_keys.md

 ### Step 1b: Generate Keys with a FIDO/U2F device
 ***work in progress***
+Your OpenWRT router should be running the latest version of openssh, however FreeNAS runs an older version, so use Step 1a for your freenas keypair.
+But definately use this step for generating your OpenWRT keypair!
+On the next page, we will set the router up as a bastion host, requiring you to authenticate on the router before being able to connect to your freenas machine, effectively requiring FIDO/U2F device authentication to access freenas!

 ### Step 2: Add public keys to your OpenWRT Router
-Highlight the result of `cat openwrt.pub` from the 'Generate Keys' step and copy it.
+Highlight the result of `cat openwrt.pub` from Step 1a or 1b and copy it.
 We will paste it in the router's `~/.ssh/authorized-keys` file.
 ```
 User@Desktop ~/.ssh $ ssh root@192.168.84.1 -p 2222
 Password: